| Home | Back to Goldfish |

 The Bristol shubunkin standard is as follows:

-- Depth of body to be between 3/7ths and 3/8ths of body length
+- Depth of body to be between approximately 35% of body length.

-- Caudal fin to be single and well spread with rounded contours
+- Caudal fin to be single and well spread with rounded lobes.

 The ideal profile is illustrated below: